mdesnoyer/wonderland/readme.md

 - Install Babel Syntax Highlighter (for Sublime Text or equivalent)

 ### Command Line
-- `npm install gulp -g` make sure you can install gulp, you may have to add a `sudo ` at the beginning
 - `npm install` installs into `node_modules` all the dependencies in `package.json`

 ### Web Server